 Country risk in Bangladesh is moderate to high.
-It has an OECD country rating of 5, indicating that there may be a moderate to high chance the country will be unable or unwilling to meet its external debt obligations in a systemic sense.
+The OECD country credit grade is 5, indicating that there may be a moderate to high chance that the country will be unable or unwilling to meet its external debt obligations.

-Bangladesh is ranked 176 out of a possible 190 in the ease of doing business scale, well below the regional average of 96.
-Bangladesh falls behind on all categories and is particularly poor in registering property and enforcing contracts.
+Bangladesh is ranked 168th out of 190 countries in the World Bank’s latest ease of doing business survey, well below the regional average.
+Bangladesh falls behind on all categories except protecting minority investors.
+Bangladesh is particularly poor in registering property and enforcing contracts.

 Political risk is moderate to high in Bangladesh.
-The struggle for power between the Bangladesh Nationalist Party and Awami League has often resulted in internecine warfare.
-This political rivalry has been rife with violence; in the last 5 years, over 1,028 people have been killed in over 3,540 instances of political violence.
-Frequency of political violence has decreased slightly from 2015/2016, however religious violence is increasing.
-Apart from voice/accountability, Bangladesh is below the regional average on all governance indicators, most notably political stability/absence of violence.
+The struggle for power between the Bangladesh Nationalist Party and Awami League has often resulted in political conflict.
+This political rivalry often results in local violence.
+Violence within political parties has also been a significant root of discord.
+The political environment has shown some signs of stability in recent years, though potential for religious-based violence remains an ongoing risk.
+Bangladesh is below the regional average on almost all Worldwide Governance Indicators, most notably political stability and absence of violence.